Let's Turn It On

 Written by Freddie Mercury

-Freddie practicing the opening eight bars over and over again until he gets it just right.
-It's amusing to hear him get frustrated and bang around on the keys, and then telling the engineer he's going to try it again.
+Recorded on May 25, 1984, these out-takes feature Freddie practicing the opening eight bars over and over again until he gets it just right.
+It is amusing to hear him get frustrated and bang around on the keys, and then telling the engineer he's going to try it again.
 This is interesting for fans who like to hear a bit of what songwriting is like in the studio, but like most demos, this isn't something to listen to repeatedly.

-There Must Be More To Life Than This (with Michael Jackson) 2:04
+There Must Be More To Life Than This (Demo with Michael Jackson) 2:04

 Written by Freddie Mercury